Port Navas Yacht Club is a friendly members club that welcomes visitors.

 Founded in 1958, the Club is part of the picturesque village of Port Navas, set on the beautiful Helford River.
 From the Club you have access onto The Helford river and out into Falmouth Bay.
 Or you can go inland down the river to Gweek passing ancient oak forests on the way – but make sure you get the tides right.

-PNYC is managed by Tom and Antonia (Ant) Ellemann.
+The Port Navas Yacht Club is managed by Tom and Antonia (Ant) Ellemann.

 PNYC is proud to be Patron of Clean Ocean Sailing.